gongahkia/personal-site/README.md

 ## To do:

-* [ ] ***Main page***:
-    * [ ] Add spotify API that updats based on what song I'm currently listening to.

-* [ ] ***About page***:
-    * [ ] Github API
-        * [ ] Render most recently updated github repos dynamically by referencing this article (https://stackoverflow.com/questions/12410895/changing-html-data-before-page-rendering), using Github API code in `for-testing/githubAPI.ts`
-        * [ ] DIY style a new flexbox div in the about page, to include relevant values (included in the Github repo display [Repo name, Repo desc, Repo language and associated emoji, embedded URL behind each clickable repo box]) => (maybe use dynamic cards display for this??) for latest 4 repos updated
-    * [ ] General styling
-        * [ ] Parallex effect on background when scrolling
-        * [ ] Have aforementioned projects and articles slide and animate in only when mouse scrolls down based on https://youtu.be/T33NN_pPeNI
-        * [ ] Add CSS animation with keyframes and CSS transitions of the respective clickable buttons.

 * [ ] ***Contact-me page***:
     * [ ] Add actual content referenced from **General structure** above
     * [ ] Allow for emailing and telegram and other contact options to pop up in current tab